andrewjh271/mastermind/README.md

 ### Functionality

+*Note: The escape sequences I use to move the cursor and hide lines do not work on the Repl.it sandbox console, but do work on the console-only page.
+I made a few changes in Repl.it to account for italics and bold text not working.
+The repo on Github contains the files as they should be.*

 Mastermind [rules](https://en.wikipedia.org/wiki/Mastermind_(board_game))

 For each move, a red dot will represent a hit of both the correct color and position, and a white dot will represent a hit of the correct color but incorrect position.
 Duplicate colors are allowed in the four-digit code, but blanks are not.